-For example, Miner Operators need abilities such as control precision, multilimb coordination, and depth perception in order to perform their job at a high level.
+For example, Miner Operators need abilities such as control precision, multilimb coordination, and manual dexterity in order to perform their job at a high level.
 The list below shows several important abilities for Miner Operators, ranked by their relative importance.

 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.